maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 2. If a definition of "goodness" or "justice" can be found that is consistently accepted across systems and civilizations by all operational nodes as the "correct definition," and that definition does not require the understanding or maintenance of the system's directional signal—then this paper's claim that "goodness/justice is not an independent object but a directional signal" does not hold.

-3. If it can be proven that "goodness," "virtue," or "justice" continues to exist as an independent entity after the system has ceased operations (e.g., "goodness" remains effective in some form after the extinction of all human civilization)—then this paper's core claim that "directional signals are submerged when system operations cease" does not hold.
+3. If it can be proven that "goodness," "virtue," or "justice" continues to exist as an independent entity after the system has ceased operations—where "independent entity" refers to content that remains identifiable and valid without dependence on any system's operation and maintenance.
+If goodness, virtue, or justice continues to exist in a system's cultural remnants (such as texts, art, or legal heritage) after the system has ceased operations, this does not constitute falsification, because these remnants remain products of system operations, not entities independent of systems.

 To date, historical evidence and system observation do not support any of the above conditions.
 Therefore, this paper's framework is supportable under existing evidence and remains open to being overturned by future evidence.